Australian Government Response to the Royal Commission into Institutional Responses to Child Sexual Abuse

 This website is the central resource for survivors and victims of institutional child sexual abuse, their families and supporters, governments, institutions and members of the public.
 It provides access to key information about what the Australian Government is doing to respond to the recommendations made by the Royal Commission into Institutional Responses to Child Sexual Abuse (Royal Commission).
 It provides information about the progress being made nationally, including by states and territories and some non-government institutions.
 This website also provides access to helpful information, such as support services.

-The Child Abuse Royal Commission Implementation Taskforce (Taskforce), within the Attorney-General’s Department, is working closely with Australian Government agencies and states and territories to monitor and coordinate action on the recommendations of the Royal Commission directed solely or partially at the Commonwealth.
-It is also tracking progress made by all Australian governments.
+The Child Abuse Royal Commission Implementation Taskforce (Taskforce), within the Attorney-General’s Department, is working closely with Australian Government agencies and states and territories to monitor and coordinate action on the recommendations of the Royal Commission directed solely or partially at the Australian Government.

 Annual Progress Reporting